World shares skid after oil prices plunge below zero

 A man wearing a mask against the spread of the new coronavirus looks at an electronic stock board showing world stock indexes at a securities firm in Tokyo on Tuesday, April 21, 2020.
 (AP Photo/Eugene Hoshiko)

-While share prices have gradually stabilized after wild swings earlier this year, uncertainty over growing numbers of coronavirus cases in Japan and in some Southeast Asian countries has left investors wary.

-Overhanging the markets has been the plunging price of crude oil as a growing glut pushes storage capacity to its limits.
-As of early Tuesday, the cost to have a barrel of U.S. crude delivered in May was at negative 2.58 per barrel.
+A growing glut of oil is pushing storage capacity to its limits, leading to unprecedented drops in crude markets.

+The U.S. benchmark's settled at negative $37.63 per barrel on Monday and on Tuesday, the cost to have a barrel of U.S. crude delivered in May was at negative $7.40 per barrel.

-That was still an improvement over the U.S. benchmark's settlement at negative $37.63 per barrel on Monday.
-Traders are still paying about $20 per barrel for U.S. oil to be delivered in June.
-Analysts consider that to be closer to the “true” price of oil.
+When trading of contracts for U.S. oil to be delivered in May expire on Tuesday, the earliest delivery available will be for June.
+Analysts consider the June contract to now be closer to the “true” price of crude.

+But even the June contract was falling sharply.
+It was down $3.85 at $16.58 per barrel, trading as low as $11.79 a barrel at one point.

 The tumult in the oil market mirrors volatility in many others and reflects uncertainty over where the world economy will head as governments begin to loosen controls imposed to contain the coronavirus.